 Slide up a chair and grab your favorite tea cup.
 I’m “spilling the tea” on how to make tea.

 When you decide that you’re going to make a cup of tea there are a few things to consider.
 Lets start with tea leaves.
 Tea leaves can be purchased either loose as seen in “loose tea” or tea bags in “bagged tea”.
 And which one you purchase depends on what you’re looking for.
 Loose tea leaves are generally larger and more expensive than tea bags.

-When you buy loose tea, they need to be stored in airtight containers away from light and moisture.
-Of course there are several stylish ways to do that.
+When you buy loose tea, it should be stored in airtight containers away from light and moisture.
+Of course there are ways to do that.
 There are even mini storage containers for when you want to take your loose tea on the road.

 But there’s more to it than that.
 Loose tea is more flavorful, more aromatic and often brews a more enjoyable cup of tea.
 On the contrary, tea stored inside of tea bags is often times referred to “dust” also known as fannings.
 Those fannings come from previously collected leaves.
 Broken tea leaves (due to their exposed surface area), have lost essential oils and flavor.
 As a result, loose tea is preferred and more flavorful.

 This doesn’t mean that there aren’t some good tea bag companies around.
 But if you have a choice, choose loose tea.
 There’s a reason that loose tea is served at the Ritz London’s iconic afternoon tea.

 There are a couple different categories to think of when you’re selecting what flavor tea to brew.
 There are fruity/food flavors, earthy, minty and even floral flavors.
 The most noted health benefits are associated with green tea although white tea, chamomile and black tea do their share of increasing antioxidants and reducing inflammatory markers.